 Buy at Lush.

-A normal towel is bulky and heavy, so a travel towel is a must for budget travellers staying in accommodation where towels aren’t provided.
+A normal towel is bulky and heavy, so a travel towel is a must for budget travelers staying in accommodation where towels aren’t provided.
 We also use ours for the beach and sweaty yoga classes.
 They are light, compact, and quick-drying.

 Normal water bottles take up too much space when they’re empty, so foldable water bottles are a better option.
 We love the Vapur Element Bottle as it’s lightweight, durable, can be flattened or rolled when empty, has a flip top cap, and can be clipped to a bag.

 My book, The Carry-On Traveller (available in paperback and Kindle formats), is ideal for anyone who overpacks.
 The book will teach them not only how to lighten their load, but how to pack everything they need into a single carry-on-size bag.

-Packable tote bags make good gifts for travellers as they are tiny and always comes in handy for shopping and beach trips.
+Packable tote bags make good gifts for travelers as they are tiny and always comes in handy for shopping and beach trips.
 ChicoBag has a range of beautiful designs and their bags hold up to 40 pounds (18kg) of shopping.

 Portable battery chargers are incredibly useful travel gifts for anyone who travels with a phone.
 They fit in your pocket and take the stress out of long travel days as you don’t end up without access to Google Maps when trying to find your hotel.

-Clever Travel Companion tank tops are a great alternative to money belts for storing passports, cards and cash.
+A Clever Travel Companion tank top is a great alternative to money belts for storing passports, cards and cash.
 It has two zipped pockets for storing valuables (one under each arm), and I find it more comfortable than a money belt.
 The pockets aren’t entirely hidden so it’s best to wear it under another shirt.